MulberryHouseSoftware/changing-places-map/README.md

 Additionally, you should set the environment variable `STORYBOOK_GOOGLE_MAPS_API_KEY` to a valid API key to run the Storybook stories which use the Google Maps API.

+## Google Analytics

+You must provide a Google Analytics measurement id.
+This should be exposed using the environment variable `REACT_APP_GOOGLE_ANALYTICS_MEASUREMENT_ID`.

 ## Available Scripts

 In the project directory, you can run: